-The F&P Policy supports Westpac in complying with APRA Prudential Standards CPS 520 and SPS 520, the Banking Act (including BEAR), relevant ASIC licensing requirements (Australian Financial Services Licence and Australian Credit Licence) and equivalent offshore regulations.
+The F&P Policy supports Westpac in complying with APRA Prudential Standards CPS 520 and SPS 520, the Banking Act 1959 (Cth) (including BEAR), Superannuation Industry (Supervision) Act 1993 (Cth), relevant ASIC licensing requirements (Australian Financial Services Licence and Australian Credit Licence) and equivalent offshore regulations as applicable.

 The Chairman of the Board (and in the case of the Chairman, the Board as a collective) is responsible for assessing the fitness and propriety of our CEO and Non-executive Directors.
 A Fit and Proper Committee is responsible under delegated authority from the Board for undertaking a fit and proper assessment of all other individuals in key positions of responsibility.
 In all cases, a fit and proper assessment will be undertaken prior to their initial appointment and be re-assessed annually.
-This involves the relevant individual providing a declaration and background checks being undertaken as appropriate.
+This involves the relevant individual providing a declaration and background checks (including police and bankruptcy checks) being undertaken as appropriate.